 Then bake for about 15 minutes and, if necessary, broil briefly to cook the egg whites.
 And that’s it!
 You’re done!
 And what you’ve got is a quick, nutritious meal that is low in carbs and high in magnesium, zinc, iron, phosphorous and vitamin B6.
 I didn’t make that up.
 Easy, delicious and healthy… the trifecta of culinary deliciousness.
 With an egg on top.
 Just for you.
 Here’s the recipe…

-CHEESY BAKED POLENTA WITH EGGS
+CHEESY BAKED POLENTA WITH EGGS AND ITALIAN SAUSAGE

 Recipe courtesy of Eating Well magazine

 This dish would be equally as good for breakfast, dinner, or brunch.
 The polenta can be made a couple of hours ahead and held at room temperature until ready to assemble.
 The original recipe calls for a 9x13 pan, which would work well for a brunch dish, but I like using a smaller baking dish (10-inch round) which created a softer polenta and a little more polenta per egg.

 1 tablespoon plus 2 teaspoons extra-virgin olive oil, divided

 1/2 cup shredded fontina or mozzarella (I used a 4-cheese Italian blend)

 6 large eggs (or however many will fit in your baking dish)